J-Code26/Skill-Issue-Web/README.md

 where players can get things to enhance learning and enjoyment inside their individual games.

 Includes:
-- Scenes for gameplay and menus
+- Functions for gameplay and menus
-- Scripts for game logic
+- Scripts for game logic and connecting function
-- Assets for images and sounds

 ## Team
 - Julius Carter